The typical Adobe Campaign solution deployment consists of the following components:

 Statistics server (nlserver stat) - This process maintains statistics on the number of connections, the messages sent for each mail server which messages are sent to, as well as their limitations (highest number of simultaneous connections, messages per hour/ and or connection).
 It also lets you federate several instances or machines if they share the same public IP addresses.

-The Adobe Campaign Cloud database relies on Snowflake which contains the functional data (profiles, subscriptions, content, etc.), the technical data (delivery jobs and logs, tracking logs, etc.) and the work data (purchases, leads) for the solution, and all Adobe Campaign components communicate with the database in order to perform their specific tasks.
+In its Enterprise (FFDA) deployment, the Adobe Campaign Cloud database relies on Snowflake which contains the functional data (profiles, subscriptions, content, etc.), the technical data (delivery jobs and logs, tracking logs, etc.) and the work data (purchases, leads) for the solution, and all Adobe Campaign components communicate with the database in order to perform their specific tasks.

 You can deploy Adobe Campaign using the pre-defined database and schemas, and if needed this pre-defined environment can be extended.
 All data within the data mart is accessed by Adobe Campaign via SQL calls.
 Adobe Campaign also provides a full complement of Extract Transform and Load (ETL) tools to perform data import and export of data into and out of the system.